Fiction: A Lady's Prerogative Book II: Wounded Aerth - Part I by Brian Joseph Johns

 "Yes!
 I will!"
 She said before he could barely take a breath.

 Everyone at the table burst into laughter and tears as Mila kissed Barris passionately.
-Their lips help close for an eternity as everyone cheered for their newly found unity.
+Their lips held close for an eternity as everyone cheered for their newly found unity.

 While growing up she had found it very difficult to approach boys though there was no good reason for her self restraint (other than her studies) because the truth was that many had thought of her extremely beautiful.
 Her mirror unfortunately did not share the same point of view.
 It was life's cruel way of keeping her unaware of how others really saw her and she suffered greatly for it.